Culinary Themes for 2022

 Our Executive Chef is hosting a series of culinary arts cooking classes – Palet to Pallet inspired by local artist who will be on hand to introduce their creative paintings, drawings and hand carvings and culinary collaboration.
 It is a feast for the senses.

 Fish is the backbone of Caribbean life.
 So much nutrition comes from the sea that surrounds the Island.
 Mother nature is in charge of doling out a dry season and a wet season.
 Each offers unique tropical fruits, citrus, and vegetables.
 One of the great things about the Caribbean is that its cooking is colorful, juicy, crunchy, bitter, herby, and spicy – making it exciting to eat.
 Be sure to join us for our West Indian seafood tandoori class led by Apsara’s Chef Rubin.

-Chef Valerio & Chef Frank host a Tropical Gourmet Monday Wine dinner at Balawoo with Sustainable Local seafood.
+Our Executive Chef & Chef Frank host a Tropical Gourmet Monday Wine dinner at Balawoo with Sustainable Local seafood.
 The menu focuses on pairing our local catch with seasonal fresh carambola, papaya, star apples, mango, and soursop.

 Friday nights we host a Green Fig & Lionfish beach dinner.
 With your feet in the sand and a tropical Pineapple Coconut Lime Spritzer in your hand, you will experience our sustainable lionfish tasting menu.

 The Fisherman’s feast takes place on the last Sunday in June.
 This national holiday Fete Peche is a thanksgiving celebration featuring the vibrancy and treasures of the sea.
 Jade Mountain’s Chef Elijah has created a “ Bubbles and Fins” seafood tasting menu for each evening to be paired with effervescent bubbles from around the world including Venetian Presseco, Catalan Cava, and French Champagne - served each Sunday night in June.